The Computing Curriculum at St Thomas

 End of key stage expectations

-- Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs
+- use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs

-- To be able to search the internet safely and effectively, appreciating how results are selected and be discerning in evaluating digital content
+- use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content